eu-cdse/copernicus-browser/README.md

 Contact us to get help about deploying the Browser on your infrastructure.

-* copy `.env.example` file and rename the copied file to `.env`, fill out the needed values
+* copy the file `.env.example` and rename the copied file to `.env`, fill out the needed values
 * use your instance ids in `*_themes.js`
 * Run `npm install`
 * Run `npm start` to run the application locally
-* Run `npm run storybook` to run storybook locally for testing components independently
 * Run `npm run prettier` to prettify `js`, `json`, `css` and `scss` files
 * Run `npm run lint` to lint `js`, `json`, `css` and `scss` files
 * Run `npm run build` to build the application sources